The Ultimate Guide to Google Performance Max Campaigns [2025]

 Google Network’s channels | Google

-Your task is to upload various assets that would fit each advertising channel, like images, videos, logos, and ad copy for your brand or products.
-Based on that, Performance Max (Google’s machine learning) dynamically and automatically creates ads using the assets that you provide.
-It tests which combinations work best for a certain campaign and can help you achieve your set goals.
-The more assets you provide, the wider range of ad formats the campaign can generate to appear in more locations within Google’s network.
+Your task is to upload various assets that would fit each advertising channel, like images, videos, logos, and ad copy for your brand or products, Google takes care of the rest, i.e. optimization.
+Using your assets, Performance Max will automatically create ads testing and learning which combinations work best for generating conversions and conversion value.
+The more assets you provide, the wider range of ad formats the campaign can generate to appear across Google’s network.

 Below you can see what a Performance Max ad looks like on Display, Search and Gmail.
 It differs a lot.